gsmhypothesis/gsmhypothesis.github.io/_posts/2020-10-30-GV_hypothesis.md

 ---
 layout: post
-title: The Ancient Origins of the Kodavas
+title: The GSM Hypothesis
 ---

-### The Kodavas-Kalash Connection: GV Hypothesis
+### The 2019 Pandemic - GSM Hypothesis

-<p style="text-align: justify">The origins, history and ancestry of Kodavas- a mountain tribe in the present state of
+<p style="text-align: justify">As the human race battles for a crushing solution to end the SARS-Covid 2 Virus (or atleast mutate it for the greater good), the pandemic rages on.
+Infecting people across the Globe by defying medical theories, mathematical models, epidemiologists’ predictions and community medicine specialists’ hypothesis, the virus continues to prevent our lives from returning to the norm. </p>

-Karnataka, South India, has been an intriguing puzzle, with various theories and hypothesis floating.</p>
+<p style="text-align: justify">Hence the Virus Pandemic and its spread needs to be understood in the broader sense, viz.a.viz, its origin and its growth and spread.</p>

 <p style="text-align: justify">There is a tribe called Kalash in the Chitral region of Kybher-pakhtunkhwa province of
 Pakistan.
 They are from the dardic family of Indo-Aryans.
 The Kalash are considered to